KordingLab/spykes/README.md

 Almost any electrophysiology study of awake behaving animals relies on a battery of standard analyses.
 Raster plots and peri-stimulus time histograms aligned to stimuli and behavior provide a snapshot visual description of neural activity.
 Similarly, tuning curves are the most standard way to characterize how neurons encode stimuli or behavioral preferences.
 With increasing popularity of population recordings, maximum-likelihood decoders based on tuning models are becoming part of this standard.

 Yet, virtually every lab relies on a set of in-house analysis scripts to go from raw data to summaries.
-We want to change this status quo in order to enable easier sharing, better reproducibility and fewer bugs.
+We want to improve this status quo in order to enable easier sharing, better reproducibility and fewer bugs.

 Spykes is a collection of Python tools to make the visualization and analysis of neural data easy and reproducible.